ingoweiss/manyworlds/README.md

 Just playing around with the idea of Gherkin scenarios trees.

-Currently, all it does is read an Gherkin file that describes a hierarchy of szenarios using indentation ...
+Currently, all the code does is read a Gherkin file that describes a hierarchy of scenarios using indentation ...

 	Scenario: Users